Logo Futurismo

 David Rodrigues | Camping in the crater of Pico Mountain

-The overnight stay at the top of Pico Mountain is the greatest experience for camping enthusiasts.
-You will arrive right for sunset.
-Before the sunset on Piquinho, set up your tent right, as it will get dark quickly.
-After watching the sunset over the ocean, you will sleep inside the big crater, protected by some rocky walls.
+The overnight stay at the top of Pico Mountain is an unforgettable experience for camping enthusiasts.
+You will arrive right at sunset.
+Before the sunset on Piquinho, set up your tent correctly, as it will get dark quickly.
+After watching the sunset over the ocean, you will sleep inside the enormous crater, protected by some rocky walls.
 The night can get cold, so please keep a good sleeping bag in mind.

 After a good night of sleep at the highest point of Portugal, you will get ready for the descent, but climb again at Piquinho for the sunrise, which is worth seeing.
 For this option, only 32 visitors are allowed to camp on the same night, so it is crucial to book beforehand.
 Please note that there are no facilities such as toilets, food places, or anything in the crater.